BitDoctor.ai

 Heart rate (HR) is the number of times the user’s heart beats, expressed as a rate per minute.
 A bpm of 60-100 is considered healthy/normal.

-Over 10,000 test subjects took part in the test.
-Subjects were recruited from the Affiliated Hospital of Hangzhou Normal University in China and the University of Toronto in Canada.
+Subjects were recruited from Affiliated Hospitals.
 There were no exclusion criteria when recruiting participants, although most participants were healthy adults above 18 years of age.
 Table 1 summarizes participant characteristics.

 Average Age